Vicky-Hunt-Lab/HuntLab-smallRNA/README.md

 3. "Classify" - Uses unitas to try and classify the small RNA into groups and also runs a differntial expression analysis with edgeR to allow visulising which RNA are upregulated.

-4. "TargetID"
+4. "TargetID" - Align small RNAs aganist a number of potential targets and creates a list of targets for each small RNA

 ## Configeration File

 This pipeline can be configered with a "config.toml" file.
-This file is written in ["Tom's Obvious, Minimal Language"](https://github.com/toml-lang/toml) (TOML) format, which is a common format for configeration.
+This file is written in ["Tom's Obvious, Minimal Language"](https://toml.io/en/) (TOML) format, which is a common format for configeration.
 This file is split into multiple sections, with headers in square brackets.
 Valid keys are shown in the example file below.
 (Note lines starting with a # are comments like in python)

 ```toml
 # Configeration that doesn't fit anywhere else